patrickvandewal/kc-dev-tools/README.md

     php artisan vendor:publish --provider="KingsCode\DevTools\Providers\DevToolsServiceProvider"
 ```

-Add the `dev-tools` exception to the `VerifyCsrfToken` class to the exceptions
+Add the `dev-tools` exception to the `VerifyCsrfToken` class to allow the `POST` callback from the overview page.

 ```
     protected $except = [